SO, TIMING BELTS – CHAINS OR GEARS, ALL PERFORM THE SAME FUNCTION.

 So, as with most things that have different ways to configure them, there is no “better or worse” way.
 Because, each have their, own advantages and disadvantages.

-At first, engines used timing gears but, slowly evolved to timing chains.
+At first, engines used timing gears, but slowly evolved to timing chains.
 Later, timing belts came around and were quieter, but, problematic.
-As a result, over the years broken timing belts have damaged many interference engines.
+And, over the years broken timing belts have damaged many interference engines.
 Interference designs help engines breathe better, by improving engine efficiency, power, fuel economy and emissions.

-More recently, engine have been moving back to stronger and longer lasting timing chains.
-As a result, preventing premature failure and damage of interference engines.
+More recently, engines have been moving back to stronger, and longer lasting timing chains.
+As a result, preventing premature failure, and damage of interference engines.

-• Timing Belts, are light and quiet, but they don’t last very long, relatively speaking.
+- Timing Belts, are light and quiet, but they don’t last very long.
 Oil and coolant leaks, speed up this deterioration.
-Most automakers recommend, replacing the timing belt every 60,000 to 105,000 miles.
+So, it is usually recommend to replace the timing belt, every 60,000 to 105,000 miles.

-• Timing Chains, are heavier and more complex than timing belts, but they also last much longer.
-Really, unless there’s a problem, timing chains don’t have a replacement interval.
+- Timing Chains, are heavier and more complex than timing belts.
+And, also last much longer.
+Furthermore, timing chains don’t have a replacement interval.
 Regular oil changes prevent premature wear, stretching, and failure.

-• Timing Gears, are the heaviest and noisiest, with a distinctive whining noise.
+- Timing Gears, are the heaviest and noisiest.
+And, they do have a distinctive whining noise.
 Like timing chains, timing gears are strong, accurate and last a long time.

 For decades, timing gears and timing chains were state-of-the-art, but noisy and heavy.
 Drivers demanded something quieter, so timing belts were born.

-Consequently, any Timing Belts-Chains Or Gears, can have issues and fail.
+As a result, Timing Belts – Chains Or Gears, can have issues and fail.

 Timing Belts